 This makes the site look neater, while still having it visible when visitors want to check out the promotions.

-Similar to Kurgo, sneaker company Greats has chosen to promote their referral program on its homepage.
+Similar to Kurgo, sneaker company Greats has chosen to promote its referral program on its homepage.

-3. Tell ALL your customers about your referral program through email
+3. Tell your customers about your referral program through email

 Email is also great for reaching out to potential customers who have subscribed to your newsletter but haven’t purchased anything yet.